hypertrace/pythonagent/README.md

 or

-- Use the autoinstrumentation CLI (without any modifiation to application code)
+- Use the autoinstrumentation CLI (without any modification to application code)
 ```
 HT_INSTRUMENTED_MODULES=flask,mysql
 hypertrace-instrument python app.py
 ```
 By default, all supported modules are instrumented.

-Note, do not attempt to instantiate a hypertrace.agent.Agent object while using hypertrace-instrument.
+*Important:* do not attempt to instantiate a hypertrace.agent.Agent object while using hypertrace-instrument.

 For further examples, check our [examples section](./examples)